Drones for Dam Surveying: Introduction

 - Overtopping due to poor design and blockage of spillways

-- Foundation instability which can be affected by uneven terrain and earthquakes
+- Foundation instability can be affected by uneven terrain and earthquakes

 - Improper construction, operation, and maintenance

-- Vandalism or terrorism which can result in failure and flooding
+- Vandalism or terrorism can result in failure and flooding

 Therefore, vulnerability assessment and monitoring of dams are paramount to prevent catastrophes and ecological crises.
 With a combination of advanced sensor equipment, flexible communication systems, and compact designs, drones can be successfully implemented in dam surveying and visual evaluation of large-scale structures and hard-to-reach areas.
 Moreover, robotic vehicles are fast and cost-effective tools, which can facilitate dam 3D modeling and improve health and safety regulations across the globe.